Bioinformatics / Machine Learning

 Once scaled, the Human Vaccines Project will represent one of largest data initiatives in the biomedical sciences, with our data outputs estimated at hundreds of billions times that of the Human Genome Project.

-To manage and analyze this volume of data, we are have established a global Bioinformatics and Machine Learning Core located at the J. Craig Venter Institute and UC San Diego making use the extensive computing resources at the San Diego Supercomputer Center and the Qualcomm Institute.
+To manage and analyze this volume of data, we are have established a global Bioinformatics and Machine Learning Core located at the J. Craig Venter Institute and UC San Diego making use the extensive computing resources at the San Diego Supercomputer Center.

 Our unique consortium model breaks down traditional barriers between the biological and computer sciences, and leading bioinformatics researchers work with top vaccine scientists to design, implement and analyze outputs from our scientific studies.